Hassan B. Jallow (The Gambia)

 Prosecutor Jallow is the recipient of the honor of Commander of the National Order of the Republic of The Gambia.

 John Hocking (Australia)

-Registrar of the Mechanism for International Criminal Tribunals from 18 January 2012. to 31 December 2016.
-Born on 6 August 1957 in Australia.
+Currently, Registrar of the International Criminal Tribunal for the former Yugoslavia since 2009.
+Served concurrently as Registrar of the Mechanism for International Criminal Tribunals from 10 January 2012 to 31 December 2016.

 Mr. Hocking is a long-standing staff member of the ICTY having joined the institution in 1997.
 He held the position of Deputy Registrar from December 2004 until January 2009 when he became Acting Registrar.
 Prior to these appointments, he served as the Senior Legal Officer for the Appeals Chambers of both the ICTY and the International Criminal Tribunal for Rwanda.
 He initially worked as the legal officer on the ICTY’s first multi-accused proceedings, the Čelebići trial.